Islam in Bosnia and Herzegovina: The post-war period

 Many Islamic religious buildings were damaged or destroyed in the Bosnian War during the 90s, with up to 80% of well-over 4000 different buildings, and several mosques were rebuilt with the aid of funds from Saudi Arabia and other countries from the Middle and far East.

 Historically, Bosnian Muslims had always practiced a form of Islam that is strongly influenced by Sufism.
 Since the Bosnian War, however, some remnants of groups of foreign fighters from the Middle East fighting on the side of Bosnian Army, remained for some time and attempted to spread Wahhabism among locals.
 With very limited success these foreigners only created friction between local Muslim population, steeped in their own traditional practice of the faith, and without any previous contact with this strain in Islam, and themselves.

 Although these communities were relatively small and peaceful, restricted to a certain number of villages around central and northern Bosnia, the issue was highly politicized by local nationalists and officials, as well as officials and diplomats from countries like Croatia, Czech Republic and Serbia, to the point of outright fiction.
 The Security Minister of Bosnia and Herzegovina at the time, Dragan Mektić of the SDS, denounced such claims as inciting further politicization and even violence by falsely portraying Bosnian Muslims as radicals.

 Demographics

-Acclrding to the 2013 census, there were 1,812,522 followers of Islam or Muslims, making up 51.33% of the population.
+According to the 2013 census, there were 1,812,522 followers of Islam or Muslims, making up 51.33% of the population.
 (Note: The census regarded "Islam" and "Muslims" as separate categories; 1,790,454 or 76.59% declared themselves to be followers of Islam, while 22,068 or 0.62% declared themselves to be Muslims.)